MICE & RATS

 Deer Mice get their name from the similarity of coloration to the white-tailed deer, with brown back fur and a white underbelly.
 The Deer Mouse is slightly larger than the House Mouse, averaging 3 – 4” in length.
 Deer Mice also possess the ability to fit through the smallest of cracks and holes when seeking shelter in your home.

 Deer Mice breed throughout the year, with highest numbers in warmer months.
 Gestation period for the Deer Mouse is approximately 24 days, sexual maturity reached in 7 – 8 weeks.
 In thy right conditions, average lifespan for a Deer Mouse is up to 2 years.
-Like the Hose Mouse, Deer Mouse populations can grow quickly if left untreated.
+Like the House Mouse, Deer Mouse populations can grow quickly if left untreated.

 The Deer Mouse is the primary species involved in the transmission of Hantavirus Pulmonary Syndrome (HPS) to humans.

 Norway Rats are primarily ground dwelling creatures, constructing their homes in underground burrows.
 Norway Rats will nest indoors if conditions permit.
 Norway Rats are both feral and commensal, living independent of people or in well-established human environments.
 However, Norway Rats typically live among humans where food, water and shelter are plentiful.